 - 95% welcomed the UK Government’s decision to include peer-to-peer lending within the ISA wrapper

 - 74% said they like the idea of keeping their peer-to-peer lending in a separate ISA

 - 81% agree that peer-to-peer lending has different characteristics to investments in a Stocks and Shares ISA

 - 81% agreed that a Lending ISA will introduce more choice across the investments market

 - If the Government introduces a third-way ISA, 62% said they will definitely invest in one

 And so, with platforms and the masses alike having made their opinions clear, the sector waited with baited breath for the Budget speech on 8 March to find out if HMT had made their decision.
 As it happened, it wasn’t to be, and the Treasury later confirmed that, in collaboration with the Financial Conduct Authority, they would announce the nature of the incoming structure this summer, with a view to implementing it in the third or fourth quarter of 2015.

 Certainly, it was a vague timeline of events.
 But with Osborne having hastily scheduled an ‘emergency’ Budget for Wednesday 8 July after the Conservatives’ election triumph, there is cause for optimism that this will mark the occasion for the news everyone involved with P2P lending wants to hear.

 Simple, flexible, and just plain better

-So Mr Osborne, on behalf of peer-to-peer lending platforms across the board, and the many thousands of people currently benefitting from them, we implore you… give us the LISA!
+So Mr Osborne, on behalf of peer-to-peer lending platforms across the board, and the many thousands of people currently benefitting from them, we implore you… give us the peer-to-peer ISA!